mesgjs/jsmaws/arch/ipc-protocol.md

 - `status`: HTTP status code (200, 404, 500, etc.)
 - `headers`: Array of response headers
 - `bodySize`: Size of binary data following header
-- `workersAvailable`: Number of available workers in this responder
+- `availableWorkers`: Number of available workers in this responder
-- `workersTotal`: Total workers in this responder
+- `totalWorkers`: Total workers in this responder
 - `requestsQueued`: Number of requests queued in this responder

 **Binary Data**: Response body (if `bodySize > 0`)